 Investing vs. Living

 The best time to buy a house for the first time is generally when you're ready to live there long term.
-Long term, real estate can be a lucrative path towards financial success, particularly if you can nab a low interest rate in the right housing market.
+Long term, real estate can be a lucrative path toward financial success, particularly if you can nab a low interest rate in the right housing market.

 But a lot of factors go into whether buying an investment property is the right move for you, including how much risk you can tolerate and the local economy.